-A common joke about or criticism of RoboCop (1987) is that ED-209 is really terribly designed for a police robot.
-The entire reason the title character exists at all is because of a troubled design process for ED that ultimately culminates in the glitchy, poorly-conceived robot gunning down an OCP employee during a meeting intended to demonstrate its capabilities.
-On top of this, its difficulty fitting through normal-sized doors and inability to traverse stairs with its over-sized feet are what allow Robocop to escape when attacked by one.
+- A common joke about or criticism of RoboCop (1987) is that ED-209 is really terribly designed for a police robot.
+The entire reason the title character exists at all is because of in-universe Troubled Production for ED, which ultimately culminates in the glitchy, poorly-conceived robot gunning down an OCP employee during a meeting intended to demonstrate its capabilities.
+Hence, Robocop is created to have something with ED's durability and a human's better judgement.
+On top of this, ED's difficulty fitting through normal-sized doors and inability to traverse stairs with its over-sized feet are what allow Robocop to escape when attacked by one.
 The entire satirical thrust of this element is that it's a flashy toy designed solely to sell, with the issue of whether it actually works being a secondary concern at best (as the ED-209's model designer quipped, "just like an American car").

 Live Action TV

 - One of the very last Bob Hope specials on NBC tried to lampoon the 1989 Batman movie, and had Hope done up as Jack Nicholson's Joker.
 Both Batman and Superman were in the skit, and Hope refers to them by derisive names like "Bat-Brain" and "Super-Stupe", and getting laughs from his equally aging studio audience.
 Hope and his writers must have thought that villains do not talk like that to heroes, but especially since Denny O'Neil, this is almost exactly the way the Joker talks down to opponents.